-Plaque I (Take Away the Bells) (2016) contains a commissioned ekphrasis poem
+Plaque I (Take Away the Bells) (2016) contains a Ekphrasis poem

 by Erinn Beth Langille entitled Take Away the Bells (2016).

-Commissioned improvisational saxophone compositions/performances by Nick Dourado were recorded in 2016 at Fort Massey United Church (Halifax NS) and added to the installation's video/audio component.
+Improvisational saxophone performances by Nick Dourado were recorded in 2016 at Fort Massey United Church (Halifax NS) and added to the installation's video/audio component.